-When King Pasenadi heard the news he was furious and gave his queen and son nothing more than he gave to his other slaves.
+When King Pasenadi heard the news, he was furious and gave his queen and son nothing more than he gave to his other slaves.
 But a few days later the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant; then he told this story as an example of when he himself had been the illegitimate son of a king and a peasant woman, but still inherited the throne.
 The king changed his mind and restored their honor.

 The father and mother were earlier births of the Buddha’s father and birth mother.